Nonconformally Ricci-flat instantons in Conformal Gravity with and without nonlinear matter fields: Kerr-NUT-AdS solution in Conformal Gravity

 As Conformal Gravity is finite in asymptotically locally AdS spacetimes~\cite{Grumiller:2013mxa}, the Noether-Wald formalism~\cite{Lee:1990nz,Wald:1993nt,Iyer:1994ys,Wald:1999wa} provides a useful covariant tool for obtaining the conserved charges of the solution~\eqref{solutionsvacuum}.
 This method is based on the invariance under diffeomorphisms of the Conformal Gravity action by the flow of a Killing vector field $\xi=\xi^\mu\partial_\mu$, which implies the conservation of a Noether current, say $\nabla_\mu J^\mu = 0$.
 The Poincaré lemma, in turn, allows one to write the Noether current as $J^\mu = \nabla_\nu q^{\mu\nu}$, where $q^{\mu\nu}$ is known as the Noether prepotential.
 In the case of Conformal Gravity, this is given by~\cite{Corral:2021xsu}

 The non-Einstein contribution to the conserved charges is encoded in the last term proportional to the Cotton tensor.
-Indeed, for Einstein spaces, the latter vanishes, and the Noether prepotential reduces to the topologically renormalized Einstein-AdS gravity~\cite{Miskovic:2009bm}.
-If $\xi$ is a globally-defined Killing vector field, conserved charges are obtained by integrating the Noether prepotential over a codimension-2 boundary integral as
+Indeed, for Einstein spaces, the latter vanishes, and the Noether prepotential reduces to the topologically renormalized Einstein-AdS gravity~\cite{Aros:1999id,Olea:2006vd,Miskovic:2009bm}, also known as \emph{Kounterterms}.
+If $\xi$ is a globally defined Killing vector field, conserved charges are obtained by integrating the Noether prepotential over a codimension-2 boundary integral as

 where $\Sigma_\infty$ is the codimension-2 asymptotic boundary, whose oriented volume element is $\diff{\Sigma_{\mu\nu}}$.

 The mass and angular momentum of the solution in Eq.~\eqref{solutionsvacuum} are obtained from the boundary integrals at spacelike infinity associated with the Killing vectors $\partial_t$ and $\partial_\varphi$, giving